SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
   ```

 4. Update the *GraphConsumer.tsx* file.
 First, add some import statements to import the types you defined earlier.
-Notice the import for **IGraphConsumerProps**, **IGraphConsumerState**, **ClientMode**, **IUserItem**.
+Notice the import for **IGraphConsumerProps**, **IGraphConsumerState**, **ClientMode**, and **IUserItem**.
 There are also some imports for the Office UI Fabric components used to render the UI of the React component.

   ```typescript
   import * as React from 'react';